 Conclusion

-Metadata staging failed can be resolved through either manual troubleshooting or third-party repair tools.
-However, it’s essential to ensure all drivers are updated beforehand, as outdated versions could be causing further complications on your device about installation errors related to corrupt metadata stages within its system folders.
+Metadata staging failure can be resolved through manual troubleshooting or third-party repair tools.
+However, it’s essential to ensure all drivers are updated beforehand, as outdated versions could cause further complications on your device regarding installation errors related to corrupt metadata stages within its system folders.